-Republic Services holds the cleaner structural position, with the lead spread across stability and profitability.
+Republic Services holds the cleaner structural position, with the lead spread across stability and valuation.
 ASM International still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 In the market, ASM International carries the stronger setup — intact trend against Republic Services's broken trend.
 That leaves a split case: the structural lead stays with Republic Services, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
+Peer scores are normalised within each company's primary universe (ASM.AS: STOXX 600, RSG: Russell 1000).

 These two companies are linked by measured long-term financial trajectory similarity within the selected peer universe.